 Being with family during the holidays can be intense, and might bring up issues.
 Since you're facing a crisis, you might have a difficult time getting "into" all the holiday cheer around you.

 Know that you're not alone.
 Many women have been where you're at, and have felt like you're feeling right now.
-So today, we're giving you some ideas and tips for you on how you might handle Thanksgiving!
+So today, we're giving you some ideas and tips for you on how you might handle Thanksgiving with an unplanned pregnancy!

 Once you arrive at Thanksgiving festivities pregnant, some family members may ask you snoopy, nosy questions like "are you sure you’re ready to be a mom right now?!”
 Think about it this way: is anyone really ever *really* ready?
 There are a lot of aspects to adoption and motherhood to think about.
 Making an adoption plan and becoming a mom are both major life events, ones that take lots of time and thought before starting.